 To find out more about our family lawyers’ individual expertise, please take a look at our team.

-Where a voluntary settlement cannot be agreed, or an amicable approach is not appropriate, it may be necessary to apply to a Family Court for a Financial Order.
-This allows the Court to decide how your finances should be separated.
-In such cases, we can ably represent you, ensuring your case is prepared and presented effectively, giving you the best chance of a fair settlement.
+Where a voluntary settlement cannot be agreed, or an amicable approach is not appropriate, it may be necessary to apply to a Family Court for a Financial Remedy Order.
+This allows the Court to decide how your financial arrangements should be determined.
+In such cases, we can ably represent you, ensuring your case is prepared and presented effectively, giving you the best chance of a fair outcome.

 Common questions about divorce financial settlements